ankitkochar/bms/readme.md

 - Book recommendations powered by LLM
 - Search and filter capabilities
 - Auto-generated API docs with Swagger and Redoc
-- Unit testing with Pytest
+- Unit testing with httpx and Python

 ---